jdantonio/functional-ruby/README.md

 foo.greet('Jerry') #=> "Hello, Jerry!"
 ```

-All unbound parameters will be passed to the block in the order they are specified in the definition
+All unbound parameters will be passed to the block in the order they are specified in the definition:

 ```ruby
 defn(:greet, _, _) do |first, last|